Dakshansh/Doctor-Appointment---NESTJS/README.md

 # Doctor Appointment Booking System (NestJS)

 A backend API for booking doctor appointments.
-Built with NestJS, TypeORM, PostgreSQL, and Basic Authentication.
+Built with NestJS, TypeORM, and Basic Authentication.

 ## Features